Jan-Emig/ModTab/readme.md

 ### Whats the current status?
 ModTab is currently under intial development but will recieve regular updates in the near future.
-The planned design can be found [here in Figma](https://www.figma.com/file/iiywbQRRr5ndVYSL7alAnq/Mockup-V1?node-id=0%3A1).
+The planned design can be found [here (Figma)](https://www.figma.com/file/iiywbQRRr5ndVYSL7alAnq/Mockup-V1?node-id=0%3A1).

 ### License
 All Rights Reserved.
-For more information, see the [License file](https://github.com/Jan-Emig/ModTab/blob/main/license.md).
+For more information, see the [license file](https://github.com/Jan-Emig/ModTab/blob/main/license.md).

 <hr />